Ta180m/Blog/_posts/2021-01-04-how-to-hibernate.md

 However...
 It's 2021 and there still isn't an easy way to enable hibernation on Linux.
 Sad.

-Anyways, here's a rough outline of the procedure:
+Anyways, here's a rough outline of the procedure using a swap file:

 ## Make a swap file